Josh-Muli/bambaswap_analytics_2024/BambaSwap_kpi_oct_2024_README.md

 *A powerBI generated graph showing the monthly changes in Monthly Churn Rate*

-SwapFintech churn Rate insight from the above analysis ;-
+BambaSwap churn Rate insights from the above analysis ;-

 1. **High Initial Churn Rates and Sudden Spikes:** The churn rate is extremely high in the first five months, with **May** showing a full *100%* churn rate.
 This suggests that a significant number of customers are leaving in the early stages, potentially indicating initial dissatisfaction or unmet expectations.
 2. **Drastic Reduction in Churn Post-May:** Starting from **June**, there is a notable drop in churn rates (*3.96%* in **June**, *7%* in **July**, *4%* in **August**), indicating an improvement in customer retention or fewer new customers to churn.
 This drop may reflect targeted retention efforts, improvements in product satisfaction, or a reduced acquisition pace.